guilro/cache-cache/README.md

 # cache-cache

-A cache middleware for express application serving static content.
-It generates a Last-Modified based on last application restart.
+A cache middleware for express application serving static or almost static content.
+It generates a `Last-Modified` header based on last application restart.

-If a valid `If-Modified-Since` header is sent by the client, it will send a `304 Not Modified` response and not even hit express routes.
+If a valid `If-Modified-Since` header is sent by the client, it will send a `304 Not Modified` response with empty body, and not even hit express routes.

 With just express server, it allows browser caching.